-Fast-evolving storm Michael expected to slam Florida as hurricane
+Tropical Storm Michael expected to slam into Florida as hurricane

 A storm is designated a Category 1 hurricane if it reaches speeds of 74 mph (119 kph) or more, and a Category 3 hurricane at 111 mph (178 kph) or more on the five-step Saffir-Simpson hurricane scale.

-After hitting Florida, Michael will move north-eastward across the southeastern United States Wednesday night and Thursday, according to the NHC.
+After hitting Florida, Michael will move north-eastward across the southeastern part of the country Wednesday night and Thursday, according to the NHC.

 Florida Governor Rick Scott declared a state of emergency in more than 20 counties along the Florida Panhandle and Big Bend on Sunday.
 He advised Gulf Coast residents to prepare for possible evacuation orders and has put more than 5,000 National Guard soldiers on alert.